-- Registration papers must be on file at the Extension Office by May 1.
+- 1. Registration papers must be on file at the Extension Office by July 3.
 If not registered, must have an official 4-H tag. - 2.
-All goats must be identified with an official USDA Premise ID Tag, regardless of which division they are shown in. - 3.
-Entries will be placed in classes by age with the day of judging being the base date.
+All goats must be identified with an official USDA Premise ID Tag, regardless of which division they are shown in unless accompanied by Registration Papers filed by with the Extension Office prior to the pre-fair deadline.
+In 2023, the pre-fair deadline is July 3, 2023.
+If a microchip has been inserted into the animal and is to be used in lieu of a state or county tag, the owner must provide a microchip reader to the superintendent at the Fair so that ownership and identification can be confirmed.

-- 4. Animals must be free of abscesses, soremouth, and ringworm and otherwise healthy. - Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - 6.
-The goat shows will be designated as a no fit blow and go show.
-No fit is defined as using no adhesive, glue, paint or powder products - 7.
+- 3. Entries will be placed in classes by age with the day of judging being the base date. - 4.
+Animals must be free of abscesses, soremouth, and ringworm and otherwise healthy. - 5.
+Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - 6.
+The goat shows will be designated as blow and go show.
+No artificial coloring, paint, or adhesive is allowed.
+All livestock shows are blow and go.
+Violators will be disqualified. - 7.
 Each exhibitor is limited to a maximum of two dairy goats per class.
 Only does are allowed to show.